 "We're very fortunate for the wonderful support from the community," said Duval.

 Each year, the Lions Club makes between $4,000 and $5,000 from the sale, depending on the amount of additional donations.
 Of that sum, $1,000 is annually earmarked for Townsend Ecumenical Outreach.
 Club members also assist TEO with food distribution around the holidays.
 The Lions Club also uses their tree earnings for two $1,000 scholarships for seniors of the North Middlesex Regional High School.
-Students who are planning to enter the teaching profession can apply for the funds to go towards their college tuition.
-Duval said the club usually receives several dozen applicants each year.

 "We look for community involvement and that type of thing," he said.